ggrrrr/notification-system/DESIGN.md

 Apache Kafka is the only stateful subsystem, but also easy to scale up, a bit hard to scale down.

+---

 - ###### _Requement:_ `_The system must guarantee an "at least once" SLA for sending the message.`

   Kafka consumer, will commit messages in batches, in case of crash it could re-proccess some.
 This option is left as configuration `<PREFIX>.commit.counter`.

+  The `retry queue` mechanism will also garanty high chances of successful delivery.

+---

 # Source tree